mark-watson/PythonAIBook/manuscript/EDA_and_Feature_Engineering.md

 # Exploratory Data Analysis and Feature Engineering

-Before training any machine learning model, you need to understand your data. **Exploratory Data Analysis (EDA)** is the process of examining a dataset to summarize its main characteristics, find patterns, detect anomalies, and check assumptions. **Feature engineering** is the art of creating new input variables — or transforming existing ones — to improve model performance.
+Before training any machine learning model, you need to understand your data. **Exploratory Data Analysis (EDA)** is the process of examining a dataset to summarize its main characteristics, find patterns, detect anomalies, and check assumptions. **Feature engineering** is the art of creating new input variables, or transforming existing ones, to improve model performance.

 These steps often make the difference between a mediocre model and a good one.
 As the saying goes: "garbage in, garbage out."